Drachenkaetzchen/oxidVarnishSSLFix/README.md

 git clone https://github.com/felicitus/oxidVarnishSSLFix.git
 ```

-Yes, I'm not going to provide a `COPY_THIS directory`, as I find the concept utterly awkward.
+Yes, I'm not going to provide a `COPY_THIS` directory, as I find the concept utterly awkward.

 # Technical Information